Visa Services are Limited

-How to make a visa appointment and request an expedited visa appointment
+How to make a visa appointment and request an expedite appointment

 Please use our online appointment system to make or reschedule a non-immigrant visa appointment.
-If you have an urgent life-or-death matter, or work/study in a critical medical field, and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-nl/niv/information/faqs#visa-appt, and include in your expedite request detailed information on the nature of the emergency and dates of travel.
-Supporting documentation should also be sent to email@example.com.
+If you have an urgent life or death emergency, or work/study in a critical medical field, and need to travel immediately, please follow the guidance provided at https://ais.usvisa-info.com/en-nl/niv/information/faqs#visa-appt, and include in your expedite request detailed information on the nature of the emergency and dates of travel.
+Supporting documentation can also be sent to email@example.com.
 Routine travel requests, for example, to resume or begin work in the United States will not be considered for expedite.
 We are also currently unable to consider emergency appointment requests for applicants not currently in the Netherlands.
-Travelers that already have valid nonimmigrant visas or ESTA and believe they qualify for a national interest exception (NIE) should follow the instructions here for how to request an NIE.

-For applicants currently in the United States: please note, the conditions under which persons may travel from Schengen countries have changed suddenly and unpredictably and may do so again.
+For applicants currently in the United States: please be aware the conditions under which persons may travel from Schengen countries to the United States have changed suddenly and unpredictably and may do so again.
 Travelers should only depart the United States with the understanding that they may not be allowed to return.
-Please be advised that you remain in legal status in the United States as long as you remain in status with DHS.
-If you depart the United States we cannot guarantee we will be able to interview you according to your desired timeline.
+If you depart the United States, we cannot guarantee we will be able to interview you according to your desired timeline.
 You may be able to extend or change your status while in the United States.
 You can find more information on how to do so here: https://www.uscis.gov/i-539.

 Immigrant visas to the United States are processed for citizens and residents of the Netherlands at the U.S. Consulate General in Amsterdam.